Key Guidelines For A Smooth Upgrade To AEM 6.5

 Underlying Architecture Is Upgraded

 When Adobe launched AEM, they were sure that this was the future and base for cloud-based upgrades.
-Introduction of AEM 6.5 will not impact the on-premises version of AEM.
+Upgrade to AEM 6.5 will not impact the on-premises version of AEM.
 On-prem version will have no changes and can function as usual.
 AEM 6.5 is the latest version but definitely not the last one.
 It will be used as the base for future AEM product developments, and the new way of working will mean that there will be much more frequent minor upgrades, with less major releases.
 Going forward, this ongoing improvement of the product will make upgrading an outdated version increasingly costly.
 Which means it’s a good idea to get cloud ready!

 Upgrade gives you a great opportunity to clean up your repository and codebase.
 It might not be much help for older projects, but it will help you a great deal in future.